(reading time: 1 hour, 30 minutes)

 Clix leapt down into the pit beneath the aker.
 The ground was wet, but was not mud.
 It was blackened dead plants, mineral-rich perspiration of a timeless beast, and fungi that expanded but never rose.
-Clix hugged himself and walked forward into the darkness.
+Clix hugged himself and walked forward into darkness.
 He heard the aker fall back down behind him, sealing the ground once more.
-He was in total blackness.
+Total black.
 The only sounds under his own sniveling were the groans of the entire World Floor.
 It snored without rhythm: a father grumbling his way through the night with all his children resting their heads upon his stomach.

 The tunnel was round, moist, and featureless.
 Clix’s hand ran along the wall as his only form of pathfinding.
 There was no guarantee he would live, far from it.
 Akers were part of the land and so had different life forces and minds from most of Porce’s life.
 It recognized his respect and provided him a way, but it likely spared no thoughts for his hope.
 Whether or not Clix lived, he had been given a way.
 The aker had been kind to the best of its ability.